jina-ai/finetuner/docs/1_how_it_works/1_2_difference.md

-# Difference between Finetuner and other frameworks
+# Comparison to other frameworks

 There are several fancy machine learning libraries out there, so what makes Finetuner unique?

 ## Focus on the quality of embeddings

-Finetuner is not designed to improve classification, sentiment analysis or object detection.
+Finetuner is not designed to tackle classification, sentiment analysis or object detection task.
-Finetuner cares about the quality of the embeddings, and this is what the fine-tuned model will produce.
+Finetuner cares about the quality of the embeddings for neural search, and this is what the fine-tuned model will produce.

-Given a query `Document` embedded into `embeddings`, you can compare the similarity/distance of the query `Document`s against all indexed (embedded) `Document`s in your storage backend.
+Given a query {class}`~docarray.document.Document` represented by `embeddings`, you can compare the similarity/distance of the query Documents against all indexed (embedded) Documents in your storage backend.

 ## Dedicated to optimizing your search task